ecsact-dev/ecsact_sdk/README.md

 # Ecsact SDK

-This repository contains the Ecsact CLI and scripts for creating our releases.
+This repository containsscripts for creating our releases.
 Majority of source code is in our [other repositories](https://github.com/orgs/ecsact-dev/repositories).

 ## Ecsact Documentation and Guides